HarpreetChahal/wai-aria-CS-730/README.md

 # Getting Started with Create React App

-This project shows carusoel of 7 images depicting seven wonders of the world with brief information of all the wonders
+This project shows carousel of 7 images depicting seven wonders of the world with brief information of all the wonders

 ## Available Scripts